joemoose/dungeoneers.d20/docs/3 How to Play.md

 If your STR is reduced to zero, your character is dead.
 If your DEX is reduced to zero, you’re paralyzed.
 If your WIL is reduced to zero, you fall into a stupor.
 All your dice rolls are disadvantaged if your LUCK is reduced to zero.

 If your character dies, create a new one.
 The GM will introduce them as quickly as possible.
+Alternatively, you can take over playing one of your hirelings.
+You can still create a new character later if you choose.

 ## Rest and healing